spark-mv/cdn/install.md

 [With Hola CDN] (http://js.do/gilad/html5_vjs)

-# 3. Testing Hola CDN statistics locally
+# 3. Test Hola CDN statistics locally

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
 You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console.